 As code continues to grow in complexity, legacy methods for predicting system failures are no longer enough.
-You need modern observability and monitoring tools designed for highly distributed systems and microservices architectures to bring development and operation teams together more effectively.
+You need modern monitoring and observability tools designed for highly distributed systems and microservices architectures to bring development and operation teams together more effectively.

 During a recent Sourcegraph podcast episode, Charity Majors, Founder and CTO of Honeycomb spoke with Sourcegraph Cofounder and CTO Beyang Liu about the impact of observability and monitoring on development teams.